emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 check out the documentation of the <i>ember-data-filter</i> addon and follow the dedicated [guide on how to refactor this easily](https://github.com/ember-data/ember-data-filter#recommended-refactor-guide).

-In other <i>ember-data</i> news, another proposal focuses on removing usage of the `Ember.Evented` mixin in <i>ember-data</i> specifically.
+In other Ember Data news, another proposal focuses on removing usage of the `Ember.Evented` mixin in Ember Data specifically.
 This would also lead to the future removal of several lifecycle hooks and methods on `Model`s and other Ember Data classes.
 You can learn more about the design of this proposed deprecation in [the original RFC](https://github.com/emberjs/rfcs/pull/329).

-This week, contributors to Ember Data focused on getting some [cleanup work](https://github.com/emberjs/data/pull/5459) underway to leave the soon-to-be deprecated `store.filter` behind for good.
+This week, contributors focused on getting some [cleanup work](https://github.com/emberjs/data/pull/5459) underway to leave the soon-to-be deprecated `store.filter` behind for good.
 Finally, a [bug fix](https://github.com/emberjs/data/pull/5461) for breaking up async relationships has landed. ✨